alexis-earley/Movie_NaviGATOR_Project/README.md

 The time complexity aspect was very important.
 Ultimately, I was able to get my portion of the code to O(1) time complexity, and it generated the top 5 recommendations after evaluating the data in all 172,000 rows in less than 26 seconds.

-A video further explaining the project is located at this link: https://youtu.be/2gKYun6vu5A, and the project instructions and report are included in this repository.
+A video further explaining the project is located at this link: https://youtu.be/2gKYun6vu5A.
+My project instructions, code, IMDB data, and report are included in this repository.